-The current revision of this ECC Decision aims to reflect the development of MFCN technologies, in particular the introduction of Active Antenna Systems (AAS).
-The changes that have been introduced concern the base station BEM, and consist of an alternative BEM for which Total Radiated Power (TRP) is the metric.
+The ECC Decision was revised in 2019 to reflect the development of MFCN technologies, in particular the introduction of Active Antenna Systems (AAS).
+The changes that were introduced concern the base station BEM, and consist of an alternative BEM for which Total Radiated Power (TRP) is the metric.